springnz/sparkplug/README.md

 Another issue is that creating assemblies can lead to all sorts of problems with conflicts in transitive dependencies, which are often difficult to resolve, especially if you don't even know what the these dependencies do.
 Assembblies can also get large really quickly, and can take a while for `spark-submit` to upload to the cluster.

-A third isssue is that ideally you want the cluster to be available when a job request arrives.
+A third issue is that ideally you want the cluster to be available when a job request arrives.
 However there is plenty that can be set up in advance in preparation, so that when the job request arrives, there is less that can go wrong.
 The `spark-submit` command line execution pattern doesn't easily facilitate that.

 ### How Sparkplug cluster execution works